grip-on-software/data-gathering/README.md

   normal scrape operations.
 This overrides normal master branch collection and the `from_date` option, and can be useful for scraping a subset of a repository in relation to migration.
+- `strip` (`$SOURCE_STRIP`): Strip an initial part of the path of any source repository hosted from this host when converting the source HTTP(s) URL to an SSH URL.
+Useful for GitLab instaces hosted behind path-based proxies.

 Finally, for `topdesk_to_json.py`, the presence of a `topdesk.cfg` configuration file is necessary.
 The projects section has option names